Vlaminck and Rauschenberg Newly on View This Fall

 While the People’s Collection remains an enduring cultural resource in North Carolina, its publicly accessible works are constantly changing.
 The NCMA’s curatorial department consistently reorganizes gallery displays, cultivating opportunities to exhibit artwork previously in storage or sourced from other collections around the world.
-Recent artwork rotations in West Building’s 20th-century galleries reveal the diverse styles that comprise early modernist movements, create a dialogue among various expressionist pioneers, and honor the legacy of a groundbreaking American painter and graphic artist.
+Recent artwork rotations in West Building’s 20th-century galleries reveal the diverse styles that comprise early modernist movements and honor the legacy of a groundbreaking American painter and graphic artist.
 Here are just a few of the modern masterpieces newly on view this fall:

 Maurice de Vlaminck, Le Pont de Poissy (The Bridge at Poissy), 1905